 The 2024-25 Cohort & Projects

-Fellows in the 2025 cohort are working in pairs to design and implement an intensive alteration of or addition to a teaching resource or course in their department, school, or college.
-These projects aim to address broader disciplinary needs and foster equitable, effective writing instruction.
-Check back soon for details on how project are developing.
+Fellows in the 2025 cohort worked in pairs to design and implement an intensive alteration of or addition to a teaching resource or course in their department, school, or college.
+These projects aimed to address broader disciplinary needs and foster equitable, effective writing instruction.

-- Chrystel Oloukoï (Geography) and Morgan Vickers (Law, Societies & Justice) are working on two projects that intersect: Dark Ecologies and Reparations: Race, Recognition, and Remediation.
-Together, they are ...
+- Chrystel Oloukoï (Geography) and Morgan Vickers (Law, Societies & Justice) worked on two projects that intersect: Dark Ecologies and Reparations: Race, Recognition, and Remediation.
+Together, they explored how form, genre, and scaffolding can support students in developing nuanced, interdisciplinary arguments.

 - Jasmine Kaneshiro and Sydney Record's (Nursing) project, Revising and Scaffolding Assignments to Build Knowledge and Demonstrate Learning, is a substantial revision to a two-course sequence, looking into final project assignments and related scaffolding assignments to purposefully differentiate the class projects and ensure that the classes build on, rather than repeat, each other.